 The human element of every Godzilla movie consists of a Scientist, a Soldier, and an Annoying Kid.
 The Scientist is Bryan Cranston (BREAKING BAD), replaced in the second act with Ken Watanabe (INCEPTION); the soldier is Aaron Taylor-Johnson (KICK-ASS), and the annoying kid is represented by a tolerable little Japanese boy that Taylor-Johnson must protect on a train ride.
 Cranston must sacrifice his wife, Juliette Binoche, to a nuclear reactor; Taylor-Johnson is his son, Lieutenant Ford Brody (was the name Chunk Manswallow taken?), growing up with the pain of seeing nuclear funnels crumbling from far away, knowing his parents were working under them… The first scenes of GODZILLA 2014 are all about personal loss.
 Buffed Ford finds himself trying to save his dad, his country, and his own family (wife Elizabeth Olsen and son), battling creatures from the radioactive depths of Earth.
 And this time – they’re not wearing rubber suits…

 It’s commendable that the filmmakers put this much production value and poignancy into the human-interest stories.
 Problem is: wives dying, estranged sons and reputations lost have absolutely nothing to do with giant creatures stalking the Earth.
-Every single thing humans did in this movie was utterly inconsequential to the actions of the giant creatures and their fates.
+Every single thing humans do in this movie is utterly inconsequential to the actions of the giant creatures and their fates.
 Humans didn’t even have to BE in this movie!
 No matter that Cranston “discovered” creatures “talking” via EMP, no matter that Watanabe tracked an alpha predator from the depths of the ocean; it’s like discovering gravity – it’s going to function whether you like it or not and whether you can identify its inverse square laws or not.
 Likewise, when two eight-legged MUTOs (Massive Unidentified Terrestrial Organisms) emerge to spawn, they will do so whether humans approve or not, and will walk through buildings and nuclear attacks to get it done.
 These creatures are the true meaning of Too Big To Fail.
-Literally nothing man-made can stop them, not even nukes, Mankind’s ace in the hole and Republicans’ answer to everything from oil wars to swatting a mosquito.
+Literally nothing man-made can stop them, not even nukes, Mankind’s ace in the hole and American Military’s answer to everything from oil wars to swatting a mosquito.

-The awakened MUTOs seek radiation sources without any maliciousness toward the human species, not even acknowledging the humans around them at all; going about their business trying to subsist and mate – like you or I – and not doing anything “wrong.”
+The awakened MUTOs seek radiation sources without any malice toward the human species, not even acknowledging the humans around them at all; going about their business trying to subsist and mate – like you or I – and not doing anything “wrong.”
 And another giant animal is following them… [drum roll] Dr. Serizawa (Watanabe, named after the scientist in the original GODZILLA) identifies the daikaiju from eons past, “We call him… Gojira!”
 Did everyone hear that clearly?
 How about you guys in the back?
 What about you army grunts?
 You heard me say “Gojira,” right?
 Apparently not, as everyone immediately starts calling the alpha predator “Godzilla” –what the–?

-After scientist Sally Hawkins explains Gojira is “from a primordial ecosystem,” Ford pipes up, “A monster!”
+When Vivienne explains Gojira is “from a primordial ecosystem,” Ford pipes up, “A monster!”
 NO, YOU IDJIT, she just said it was part of an ecosystem, which means it is anything but a monster.
 (A “monster” is a deviant, a departure from the genetic balance and natural order.)

 Gareth Edwards directs, from a story and screenplay by Dave Callaham and Max Borenstein.
 Of course, the poor guys who invented Gojira/Godzilla (Tomoyuki Tanaka, Ishiro Honda, Eiji Tsubaraya) are not credited because there was never any contract back in those days to say that they had to be.
 Assholic Hollywood strikes again like a kaiju.
 (Makes you realize what a canny prick Stan Lee is – and what power lawyers he hired back in the day! – by attaching his name contractually to every single superhero invented by other guys.)

 The creature design and effects are the best that supercomputers can spit out.
 The bat-like MUTOs and Godzilla’s soccer mom body are phantasmagorical!
 And the chilling sound design of Godzilla’s once-beaky roar now conjures images of a Kraken wrestling Dwayne Johnson.
 Computer graphic imagery has reached the stage where you can visualize anything in your mind’s eye and reproduce it onscreen.
 And – the best part – director Edwards leaves us wanting more.
 Not only do the creatures take their time to waddle into the film, their fighting is shown only in snippets from differing points of view; especially creative is the view through the smoky goggles of Ford as he parachutes down near the building-sized creatures.
-This is no boring dustup where the same things happen interminably, punching, biting, buildings falling down, etc. Every snippet of battle is consciously staged to look different from every other segment.
+This is no boring dustup where the same things happen interminably – punching, biting, buildings falling down, etc. Every snippet of battle is consciously staged to look different from every other segment.
 (Calls to mind KILL BILL where the katana fights might have become repetitive were it not for the creative staging.)
 So when Godzilla eventually pulls out his dragon breath, it is a stunning surprise: from within a debris mist, we see his last tail-spike start to glow, then the spikes up his back start lighting up in succession all the way to his head, until he puffs out his chest, and in a chest-bursting roar a blue-white flame explodes from his mouth.
 (It’s more like Iron Man’s repulsor ray actually, as it doesn’t burn the MUTO but push her backward).
 This one-time sequence of light-up-the-tail-and-back is never repeated.
 Another time, he uses his tail to smash a creature into a building.
 Again, but once.
 On it goes like this, so that we are never prone to saying, “Seen it – do something else fer crying’ out loud!”

 But you know what they do repeat ad nauseam?
 The Military (led by David Strathairn, looking like he’s about to break character and die laughing every time he says the word “Godzilla”).